 The following expenses will be considered allowable expenses to be paid by District N-1 to the serving District Governor or his/her representative, unless Lions Clubs International covers them.
-The maximum limit allowable under this policy will be \$3.00 per member per year, as included in the budget, and Lions International Rules of Audit will apply, except as specified in this Policy.
+The maximum limit allowable under this policy will be \$3.00 per member per year, as included in the budget, and Lions International Reimbursement Policy for District Governors will apply, except as specified in this Policy.

 - Mileage, tolls, ferries, accommodation and meals (no liquor) to attend the District N-1 Organizational Meeting, Cabinet Meetings and Multiple District N Council Meetings. - 2.
 Mileage, tolls, ferries, accommodation, meals (no liquor) and hospitality books, for Sub-District Convention, Multiple District Fall Conference, Multiple District Convention, for District Governor and spouse, which are above the coverage allowed by Lions International. - 3.
-The spouse of the District Governor Elect shall be eligible for expense reimbursement of up to \$1000.00 for travel to an International Convention with the District Governor Elect.
+The District Governor Elect shall be eligible for expense reimbursement of up to \$1000.00 US (paid by USD bank draft) for his or her spouse or adult companion to travel to an International Convention with the District Governor Elect.
 The amount shall be budgeted and approved by District Cabinet and rules of audit shall apply. - 4.
 Mileage for District Governor, or official representative, to do Club's visitations will be topped-up to the rate established in this policy. - 5.
 District Governor, or official representative, expenses to attend the funeral service or memorial of Lions and the Cavalcade for Diabetes. - 6.
 District Governor expenses to attend other official District projects or events. - 7.
 Reasonable expenses for District Governor to meet with the press, to promote the positive image of Lionism in District N-1 or to meet with Government Officials to promote District or Lions International projects or image which is deemed to be in the best interest of the District. - 8.
 Photocopying, telephone, postage or other office expenses not covered by Lions International. - 9.
 Individual Clubs may donate to the District Governor for a job well done, if they wish, but shall not be solicited by any District Officer. - 10.
 An official representative may be designated by the District Governor from time to time.